Mashon/Resources/html.md

 Remember that the stylesheets are read from top to bottom so we want the `normalize.css` file to be read first.
 This ensurest that it is resetting our webpage to display the same across all browsers.
 Then our additional styling will be read from the `mystyle.css` file.

-From the link [here](https://necolas.github.io/normalize.css/) download the normalize file and copy in the normalize.css stylesheet.

 Now, were ready to get started laying out the structure of our html page.

 We know that we need a header and footer so we can go ahead and create those elements: